-The Center for Infants and Children with Special Needs provides 24/7 inpatient and outpatient management of children and young adults with chronic, complex medical, developmental and mental health conditions.
+The Complex Care Center provides 24/7 inpatient and outpatient management of children and young adults with chronic and complex medical, developmental and mental health conditions.
 Our staff of highly skilled physicians, nurses, nurse practitioners, social workers and nutritionists emphasize care coordination, advocacy and education to improve the quality of life for children and youth with special healthcare needs.

 We understand that the family of a child with special needs faces a constant challenge.
 Finding the most up-to-date information on services and resources can be difficult and time-consuming.
 Cincinnati Children’s works to ease this challenge through its Special Needs Resource Directory.
 This comprehensive collection of resources for the Southwest Ohio area is searchable through a convenient online directory.
 Explore the Special Needs Resource Directory.

 Cincinnati Children’s offers a secure online tool to help you manage your child’s health.
 MyChart gives you access to your child’s medical record, allowing you to view test results, a list of medications, appointments, follow-up instructions, diagnoses and more.